keepthrifty/keepthrifty.github.io/_posts/2016-10-31-moneysmart-family-system-review.md

 Great, so at 3 kids, I should expect to spend $43,500 a year?

-{% capture tweet-text %}Thankfully, Steve and Annette don't view the world the same as the "experts"{% endcapture %}
+{% include tweet-link.html tweet-text="Thankfully, Steve and Annette don't view the world the same as the 'experts'" %}

-{% include tweet-link.html %}

 Neither do I and neither should you.